gergap/keystroke/README.md

 This may sound like duplicating code that exists elsewhere, but it isn't.

-1. It's a simple plain text file which easy to understand, so creating other mappings is easy.
+1. It's a simple plain text file which is easy to understand, so creating other mappings is easy.
 2. For our application we need some other kind of mapping anyway.
 It's not all about mapping single characters like 'z' to 'y'.